DrewNull/episerver-prerender-io/README.md

 An Episerver CMS Visual Studio solution is needed to get started.

 1. Copy the `*.cs` files into your feature folder of choice within your Episerver CMS solution.

-2. [Sign up](https://prerender.io/signup) for a Prerender.io account and get an API token.
+2. [Sign up](https://prerender.io/signup) for a Prerender.io account and get
+    an API token.

 3. Add the `Prerender:Token` appSetting to your Episerver CMS project Web.config.

 4. Consider explicitly telling Prerender when your page is ready to be saved:
     [more info](https://prerender.io/documentation/best-practices).

-    Prerender looks for a `window.prerenderReady` boolean to determine whether the page has finished loading.
+    Prerender looks for an optional `window.prerenderReady` boolean to determine whether the page has finished loading.
 Set it to `false` at the top of the HTML, and then to `true` once your JavaScript has finished executing and your page is ready.

     As a simplistic example, use `setTimeout` to tell Prerender to wait for a moment before saving.

     ```html
     <!-- Immediately below the opening <head> tag -->